myronkip/yolo/README.md

    cd /opt/yolo
    ```

-6. **Build and Run Docker Containers**
+4. **Build and Run Docker Containers**

-   Use Docker Compose to build and run the containers:(if the containers are running,skip to running application)
+   Use Docker Compose to build and run the containers (if the containers are running, skip to running application):

    ```bash
    docker-compose up --build